emmajane/tito/source/_pages/presentation_checklist.md

 - As soon as you can, get onto the stage and graciously tell the folks on stage that they've done a great job.
 Then help them to shepherd people alway from the stage by saying you need to get setup.
 The previous presenter can answer questions in the hallway.
 Help them to see if they've forgotten anything on stage, and then help them to move on.
 You being rude to the audience is a LOT easier than the speaker doing it; you're helping them.
 (And hopefully someone will help shepherd you at the end of your talk.)
 - Get your laptop plugged in and working with the projector.
 If anything is going to go wrong, this is generally it.
 - Next, get help putting your mic on if it's a clip mic.
 (Want to impress the AV staff?
 Test the mic by blowing on it.
-That's right: tapping a mic can damage the internals and potentially blow out the speakers if they're turned up too high.
+That's right: you don't tap the mic to test it because tapping a mic can damage the internals and potentially blow out the speakers if they're turned up too high.
 So don't tap the mic!)
 - Once your laptop is connected, open your slideshow software, bring up the first slide, and start the presentation.
 Make sure you can see your speaker notes (if not: your display is probably mirrored, you'll need to disable that).
+- More smiling!
+(It's okay, I don't smile during setup either.)

 Now you're set.
 I generally pace or use my friendly "I'm not available to chat yet" face so that the incoming audience knows to leave me alone.
 You might be more comfortable chatting with people than I am.
 I love to chat afterwards; but need the pre-talk time to centre myself.

 For additional tips on what to do the day of your presentation, check out my [DrupalCon speaker training resources](/delivery/speaker-training-drupalcon.html).

+## Your Presentation

+- Smile at the audience while thinking about something happy or delicious.
+Breathe in and give an audible “ahh-sigh” out.
+- Begin.
+- Tell your story with passion.
+- At the end, say “thank you” and give the audience time to clap.
+- Smile again.
+Good job, you!

+There is a separate tip sheet for [audience management](/audience-management.html).

 # Got More Tips?